 »MORE: Cancer patients share their treatment side effects

 Ifosfamide chemotherapy regimen

-During the first five-day stay that I did at my hospital, I was so stressed out because I had never slept in a hospital, ever.
-Just hearing the beeping at night, it made me so stressed out.
+During the first five-day stay that I did at my hospital, I was so stressed out because I had never slept in a hospital ever.
+Just hearing the beeping at night made me so stressed out.

 She noticed that I was really nervous and restless.
-I would go to the bathroom every ten minutes.
-So the second stay, the second time I went to the hospital for this type of chemo, I was a lot more calm.
-I was just at peace with it but the first few nights it was it was really weird.
+I would go to the bathroom every 10 minutes.
+The second stay, the second time I went to the hospital for this type of chemo, I was a lot more calm.
+I was just at peace with it, but the first few nights it was it was really weird.

 Passing the time during the hospital stay

 I had a blood test every day for the five-day stay.
 Every morning, I would wake up with a nurse that was just waking me up and like, “Can I take your blood?”
 I was like, “Yeah, yeah, sure.”